-The Company adopted SFAS No. 157 on May 26, 2008 for financial assets and liabilities.
-The Company also adopted SFAS No. 159 in which entities are permitted to choose to measure many financial instruments and certain other items at fair value.
-The Company did not elect the fair value option for any of its eligible financial assets or liabilities under SFAS No. 159.
+The Company adopted fair value measurement accounting guidance on May 26, 2008 for financial assets and liabilities and for financial instruments and certain other items at fair value.
+The Company did not elect the fair value option for any of its eligible financial assets or liabilities.

-SFAS No. 157 established a three-tier hierarchy for fair value measurements, which prioritizes the inputs used in measuring fair value as follows:
+The accounting guidance established a three-tier hierarchy for fair value measurements, which prioritizes the inputs used in measuring fair value as follows:

-- Level 1 observable inputs such as quoted prices for identical instruments in active markets. - Level 2 inputs other than quoted prices in active markets that are observable either directly or indirectly through corroboration with observable market data. - Level 3 unobservable inputs in which there is little or no market data, which would require the Company to develop its own assumptions.
+- Level 1 observable inputs such as quoted prices for identical instruments in active markets. - Level 2 inputs other than quoted prices in active markets that are observable either directly or indirectly through corroboration with observable market data.

+• Level 3 - unobservable inputs in which there is little or no market data, which would require the Company to develop its own assumptions.

-As of May 31, 2009, the Company held certain assets that are required to be measured at fair value on a recurring basis.
+As of May 30, 2010, the Company held certain assets that are required to be measured at fair value on a recurring basis.
 These included the Company's cash equivalents and marketable securities for which the fair value is determined based on observable inputs that are readily available in public markets or can be derived from information available in publicly quoted markets.
 Therefore, the Company has categorized its cash equivalents and marketable securities as Level 1.
+As of May 30, 2010, the Company recorded to Other Comprehensive Loss on the Consolidated Balance Sheets an unrealized loss of \$179,000, net of taxes of \$105,000, as a result of the interest rate swap.
+The unrealized loss was based on a Level 2 hierarchy for fair value measurements.
+If the interest rate swap is terminated or the debt borrowed is paid off prior to April 30, 2015, the amount of unrealized loss or gain included in Other Comprehensive Income (Loss) would be reclassified to earnings.
+The Company has no intentions of terminating the interest rate swap or prepaying the debt in the next twelve months.
+The interest rate swap liability is included in other non-current liabilities as of May 30, 2010.
 The Company has no other financial assets or liabilities for which fair value measurement has been adopted.